Kanishka3/WidgetKit-Demo/README.md

 - Widgets should not have scrolling or animations.

 ## WidgetKit
-### Timeline Entry Relevance: Smart Stacks relevance
+### Smart Stacks Relevance

 Smart Stacks is a new feature on iOS 14 which shows relevant Widget according time and utility.
+The system can handle and predict how relevant a widget is on a smart smart stack using _Timeline Entry Relevance_.
 Quoting from documentation:

 The range of the `scale` is entirely up to you and could be 1 to 100, 50 to 5000, or any other range of positive numbers that’s meaningful to you.
 WidgetKit calculates the relative difference of scores between entries, so the absolute values don’t matter.